Lion Exploitation

 Patrick George of PatrickGeorgebooks with @youthforlions.

-Social media is flooded with heart-warming images of visitors cuddling lion cubs and “rescued” lions walking peacefully alongside volunteers.
+Social media is flooded with heart-warming images of visitors cuddling lion cubs and “rescued” lions walking peacefully alongside visitors and volunteers.
 However, the interaction with these animals is falsely portrayed.
 The cuddled and petted cubs and older lions are anything but safe, loved and rescued from an otherwise doomed life.

 When the tame cubs are a few months old, their “job description” changes.
 Many facilities offer “walk with” lion activities to unsuspecting tourists, but they never reveal that when these lions are older, they will be killed for the bone trade (bones being commonly exported to Asia for use in unproven traditional medicines) or sold to be killed by trophy hunters in “canned or captive-bred” lion hunts (the practice of shooting hand-reared, captive-bred lions in a fenced area from which they cannot escape).

-Unfortunately, lions bred in captivity cannot be released back into the wild.
+Lions bred in captivity cannot be released back into the wild.
 The African Lion Working Group, with a membership of over 100 leading lion scientists and researchers, states clearly that “Captive breeding of lions for sport hunting, hunting of captive-bred lion and the associated cub petting industry are not conservation tools.
 In our opinion, they are businesses…”

 We are calling on tour operators to sign the “Born to Live Wild” pledge, committing to this statement:

-• Lions and other predators are wild species and we wish to continue promoting Africa as an authentic, wild and rewarding tourism destination, and
+• Lions and other predators are wild species, and we wish to continue promoting Africa as an authentic, wild and rewarding tourism destination, and

 • We wish to continue our support and promotion of the formal conservation community in their endeavors to secure the survival of Africa’s predators in the wild.